ambroiseRabier/SquadTS/README.md

 To avoid mistakenly commiting sensitive info like the password on git, you can put your config into dev-config folder and add `SQUAD_TS_CONFIG_PATH="dev-config"` before running the server. `dev-config` is ignored by git.

+Pre-commit hook will override everything inside config folder.
+Be warned.

 ### (Utility) Get output of a single RCON command

 Running this will cause Squad server to disconnect others RCON connection from the same IP, effectively closing SquadTS server if opened.

 ```shell